zsteinkamp/steinkamp.us/pages/posts/2006-02-28-potty-time-excellent.md

 weeks old, Mimi sent me a New York Times Article about infant potty training.
 I think she sent it as a joke!
-The article suggested that the reader check out the website <a href='http://www.diaperfreebaby.org'>www.diaperfreebaby.org</a> for more information.
+The article suggested that the reader check out the website [www.diaperfreebaby.org](http://www.diaperfreebaby.org) for more information.
 After exploring the website I found a local group that I joined.
 I lurked on the list for many weeks, not quite sure how, when, or if we would ever start.